Electronic origin of delicate antiferromagnetism in Fe$_{x}$NbS$_2$

-Given the extreme surface sensitivity of photoemission experiments~\cite{ARPESreview2003,ARPESreview2021} and the existence of inhomogeneous surface termination in other intercalated TMD systems~\cite{PDCking2023,Xie2023}, micro-spot XPS measurements are performed on \textit{in-situ} cleaved bulk sample surfaces to examine the iron homogeneity.
-Compared to the micron-scale inhomogeneity reported in V$_{1/3}$NbS$_2$~\cite{PDCking2023} and Cr$_{1/3}$NbS$_2$~\cite{Xie2023}, the surface iron inhomogeneity here can be constrained to less than 2.8\% over similar length scales (see Supplementary Information (SI)~\cite{SI}), enabling intrinsic electronic structure investigation as the bulk doping is tuned across $x_c$ = 1/3.
-Figure~\ref{fig2} (a) shows the electronic structure measured with ARPES along the direction $\Gamma$-$K_0$ from $x$~=~0.02 to $x$~=~0.36.
-For doping close to $x_c$, the $\sqrt3 \times \sqrt3$ Fe-superlattice forms (see SI~\cite{SI}) so that the $M$ point of the Brillouin zone of Fe$_{1/3}$NbS$_2$ lies in the middle of $\Gamma$ and $K_0$ points. \\
+Given the extreme surface sensitivity of photoemission experiments~\cite{ARPESreview2003,ARPESreview2021} and the existence of inhomogeneous surface termination in many intercalated TMD systems~\cite{PDCking2023,Xie2023}, in particular, the putative surface termination effect in Fe$_{1/3}$NbS$_2$ reported in~\cite{EdwaresFNS}, micro-spot XPS measurements are performed on \textit{in-situ} cleaved bulk sample surfaces to examine the iron homogeneity.
+Compared to the micron-scale inhomogeneity reported in V$_{1/3}$NbS$_2$~\cite{PDCking2023} and Cr$_{1/3}$NbS$_2$~\cite{Xie2023}, the surface iron inhomogeneity here can be constrained to less than 2.8\% over similar length scales (see Fig.~\ref{SI-SI_XPS} in Supplementary Information (SI)~\cite{SI}), enabling systematic electronic structure investigation as the bulk doping is tuned across $x_c$ = 1/3.
+Figure~\ref{fig2} (a) shows the electronic structure measured with ARPES along $\Gamma$-$K_0$ from $x$~=~0.02 to $x$~=~0.36 (see Fig.~\ref{SI-SI_EDX} for spatial composition analysis~\cite{SI}).
+For doping close to $x_c$, the $\sqrt3 \times \sqrt3$ Fe-superlattice forms (Fig.~\ref{SI-SI_XRD}~\cite{SI}) so that the $M$ point of the Brillouin zone of Fe$_{1/3}$NbS$_2$ lies in the middle of $\Gamma$ and $K_0$ points. \\